 - Enlarged liver or spleen

 Treatment options vary, depending on the liver’s condition and the size, location, and stage of the cancerous tumor.
 Treatment for liver cancer may include a combination of surgery, chemotherapy, radiation therapy, targeted therapy, proton therapy, radiofrequency ablation, or tumor embolization.
-Surgery may include a liver transplant, if necessary.
+In rare cases, a liver transplant may be appropriate.

-Sources: American Cancer Society, American Liver Foundation, Centers for Disease Control and Prevention, National Cancer Institute, and Texas Cancer Registry
+Sources: American Cancer Society, American Liver Foundation, American Society of Clinical Oncology, National Cancer Institute, and Texas Cancer Registry